eoefelein/Selenium_Scrapy_SQL/README.md

 Copy `demo.env` to `.env`: `cp demo.env .env`
 Change `MAPBOX_TOKEN` in `.env` to your Mapbox Token
 Run the app locally in dev mode with `pipenv run python app/app.py`

+## Deploy to GCP
+### Build and Deploy to GCR
+To select you account and project, run `gcloud init`
+To get and save your project id, run `PROJECT=$(gcloud config get-value project)`
+To get the GCR tag, run `GCR_TAG=gcr.io/$PROJECT/my-app`
+To submit the build to GCP Cloud Build, run `gcloud builds submit --tag $GCR_TAG`
+To see the GCR tag, run `echo $GCR_TAG`

+### Manually Deploy to GCE and Start Container option 1)
+Go to "Compute Engine" in the GCP UI and select "CREATE INSTANCE".
+In the options select the checkbox "Deploy a container image to this VM instance."
+Paste in the GCR tag in the "Container Image" field.
+Click "Advanced container options".
+Add the Mapbox token as an environment variables.
+Select "Allow HTTP traffic" for a public deployment.